 The Turtle's rival group of ninjas, "The Foot", are a tongue-in-cheek reference to the extremely popular "Wolverine" comic by Frank Miller and Chris Claremont; in that series, which had just been published when the Ninja Turtles first appeared, Wolverine was constantly dealing with a group of ninjas called "The Hand".

 In the original Mirage comic books, the Foot Soldiers are real people, not robots.
 As such, the comics showed the turtles killing Foot Soldiers in fight scenes.
-For obvious reasons (issues of violence in children programs), the soldiers were changed to robots and the turtles are never seen killing anyone despite their use of offensive weapons.
+Due to issues of violence in children programs, the soldiers were changed to robots and the turtles are never seen killing anyone despite their use of offensive weapons.

 When the show aired on CBS, many Public Service Announcements aired on CBS Saturday Morning line up.
 These PSA's were called "Turtle Tips" and intended to benefit the public interest, by raising awareness of environmental issues.